JuliaEarth/GeoStats.jl/README.md

   </a>
 </p>

-# Project goals

-- Design a comprehensive framework for geostatistics in a modern programming language.
-- Address the lack of a platform for scientific comparison of different geostatistical algorithms.
-- Exploit modern hardware aggressively, including GPUs and computer clusters.
-- Educate people outside of the field about the existence of geostatistics.
+**GeoStats.jl** is an extensible framework for *geospatial data science* and *geostatistical modeling* in Julia.
+It is composed of several modules for advanced geometric processing, state-of-the-art geostatistical algorithms and sophisticated visualization of geospatial data.

-For a guided tour, please watch our JuliaCon2021 talk and our JuliaEO2023 workshop:
+For a guided tour, please watch our JuliaCon2021 talk:

 <p align="center">
   <a href="https://youtu.be/75A6zyn5pIE">